2600hz/monster-ui/docs/monster/ui.md

 # [monster][monster].ui
-The `monster.ui` object contains different methods and objects used to easily render common UI elements in apps with Monster UI look and feel and helps keep an unified UI.
+The `monster.ui` object contains different methods used to easily render common UI elements in apps with Monster UI look and feel and helps keep an unified UI.

 ### Methods
 * [alert()][alert]